Smog Veil Records

-Smog Veil Records was a Chicago, IL based independent record label.
+Smog Veil Records was a Chicago, Illinois–based independent record label.
 In addition to standard CD, DVD, and vinyl distribution, Smog Veil also distributed its media via digital channels, including Napster and iTunes.

 History

-In business from 1991 until 2021, Smog Veil Records focused primarily on underground, challenging, unknown, and/or bombastic rock’n’roll from artists based in Northeast Ohio and Cleveland.
+In business from 1991 until 2021, Smog Veil Records focused primarily on underground, challenging, unknown, or bombastic rock’n’roll from artists based in Northeast Ohio and Cleveland.
 Co-owner Frank Mauceri stated that the company had a green initiative, and that its headquarters were powered by wind and solar energy.
 The label closed in December 2021.